webiny/docs.webiny.com/docs/get-started/quick-start.md

 ```

-> NOTE: `AWS_PROFILE` as well as `AWS_REGION` can be defined in other methods following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
+> NOTE: `AWS_PROFILE` as well as `AWS_REGION` can be defined by other methods following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 As long as AWS SDK can figure out your identity, Webiny will be happy no matter how you configure your credentials.

 ## 3. Template-specific setup